It is a condition that mainly affects the development of bones and teeth.

 The treatment of cleidocranial dysplasia is based on early detection and management of symptoms and complications.
 People with cleidocranial dysplasia have an average life expectancy.

 Early referral to a dental clinic familiar with cleidocranial dysplasia allows for timely planning of necessary procedures.
 The goal of treatment is:

 This can be accomplished by combining dental procedures that may include surgery.

 Speech therapy is sometimes necessary during the dental treatment process.

 Sinus and ear infections need prompt treatment with proper medication.

 Head injury prevention

 If the individual has large openings between the skull bones (fontanelles), the head must be protected from blunt trauma.
 The child should wear helmets during high-risk activities such as biking, rollerblading, and playing baseball.

 Calcium and vitamin D supplements

-If the individual has low bone density (osteoporosis), the doctor may suggest calcium and vitamin D supplements to strengthen the bones.
+If the individual has a low bone density (osteoporosis), the doctor may suggest calcium and vitamin D supplements to strengthen the bones.